People

 Research Topic:

-- Can the past still shape the present?
-In my research I try to find some answers to this question by focusing my work on historical political economy.
-Specifically, for my thesis I investigate persistent impact of foreign media on authoritarian states, the lasting effects of resettlement policies, and legacies of border changes.
+• Can the past still shape the present?
+In my research I try to find answer to this question by focusing on historical political economy.
+Specifically, I look at the role of historical events and processes on the contemporary politics in Europe.
+Among others, I study the persistent impact of foreign media on authoritarian states, effects of exogenous protest exposure, memory politics, and lasting impacts of border changes.

-- Prior to joining DPIR, I've been involved in several projects pertaining to local governments and public administration management.
+• Prior to joining DPIR, I've been involved in several projects pertaining to local governments and public administration management.
 I cooperated on them with researchers from University College London and the World Bank's Bureaucracy Lab, where I did my pre-doc.
 In that role I also contributed to the creation of a handbook on research methodology - "The Government Analytics Handbook: Leveraging Data to Strengthen Public Administration" (2023).
 I was also data analyst for the Global Survey of Public Servants project.
+My ongoing engagment in this field includes cooperations with the Inter-American Development Bank on public payroll indicators and with the World Bank's Public Institutions Unit on public capacity indicators.

 Research